Secure those tents and save your life with these paracord knots and hitches for beginners.

 When weighted, the loop will tighten up over the object.

-It doesn’t matter how you affix this end, as the trucker’s hitch will evolve from this fixed point.
+Use this opportunity to practice the impressive paracord knots and hitches we talked about earlier!
+It doesn’t matter how you affix this end as you can make a trucker’s hitch from this fixed point.

 Step 4: Make a Slippery Hitch